-The City anticipates it may need to restructure the Childcare program in the event that the Miller Creek School District implements full-day kindergarten classes.
-In anticipation of this, the Parties agree to meet and confer to the extent required by the MMBA upon the request of the City regarding any plan to reorganize the Childcare program during the term of this MOU, and that this reorganization may include modification of bargaining unit employees' work schedules and the number of hours bargaining unit employees work under Section 6.1 of the MOU.
-The City agrees it will notify the Union of its reorganization plans and will provide the Union the right to meet and confer with the City.
+The City anticipates it may need to restructure the Childcare program in order to modify the service delivery model to make the program more sustainable, reduce vacancies and ensure competitive compensation.
+In the event that the Miller Creek School District implements full-day kindergarten classes, or the City is not able to fill its current budgeted staffing levels, the City would like to explore additional options to modify the service delivery model.
+In anticipation of this, the Parties agree to work collaboratively over the term of this agreement on plans to reorganize before final decisions are made and subsequently, to meet and confer to the extent required by the MMBA upon the request of the City regarding any plan to reorganize the Childcare program during the term of this MOU, and that this reorganization may include the following:

+- 1) Modification of bargaining unit employees' work schedules and the number of hours bargaining unit employees work under Section 6.1 of the MOU - 2) Utilizing part-time Instructors and Directors - 3) Fixed Term Instructors - 4) Classification study of the current classifications

+The City agrees it will provide at least 90 days' notice to the Union of its reorganization plans and will provide the Union the right to meet and confer with the City.
 This section does not waive the Parties' obligations pursuant to the MMBA to negotiate in good faith regarding negotiable subjects.